IBM/ibm-block-csi-driver/docs/content/configuration/configuring_hostdefiner.md

 Delete a ConfigMap:
   kubectl delete configmap ibm-csi-hostdefiner-config

+Delete a ConfigMap entry:
+  There's no simple command to delete an entry.
+You can either use: kubectr edit configmap ibm-csi-hostdefiner-config
+    Which opens the editor to edit the config map.
+  OR you can patch the config map: kubectl get configmap ibm-csi-hostdefiner-config -o yaml > ibm-csi-hostdefiner-config.yaml edit yaml and then reapply: kubectrl apply -f ibm-csi-hostdefiner-config.yaml

 Consider [configuring dynamic host definition labels](../using/using_hostdefinition_labels.md) when possible to preserve HostDefiner customizations during IBM® Block Storage CSI driver upgrades.{: tip}